cryptax/techweb/weewx.md

 	     image_height = 360
 ```

-In the configuration above, I am creating two websites.
-One goes in public_html.
+In the configuration above, I am creating two websites:

+1. One goes in public_html.
-And the other one, with bigger images, goes in external_html.
+2. And the other one, with bigger images, goes in external_html.

 The look of the website is configured in `skin.conf`.

 ### Uploading pages via FTP

 Uploading generated pages and images can be done via FTP, and this is yet another 'special' report.